-Malta’s economic growth has been one of the highest in the European Union.
-It has been greatly successful in attracting big-time investors, entrepreneurs, and wealthy individuals from all over the world.
-To enjoy the island nation for a lifetime, there is one solution: citizenship.
+Malta’s economic growth has been among the highest in the European Union.
+It has dramatically attracted big-time investors, entrepreneurs, and wealthy individuals worldwide.
+One solution to enjoy the island nation for a lifetime is citizenship.

 Applicants must also meet the following conditions:

 - Have several Maltese nationals vouch for them in writing

 - Confirm a legal, regular, and sufficient income

 - Have a Maltese health insurance